I-35W Saint Anthony Falls Bridge: Construction

 MnDOT maintained a project page that tracked all activities associated with the construction of the bridge including weekly updates, traffic impacts, construction photos, animations, and virtual walk tours.
 On December 17, 2007, the first slab of concrete, 200 ft long, 13.5 ft wide, and 4.5 ft thick, was poured off-site, which began to shape the bridge.
 Pilings sunk 100 ft into the earth support the ends of the bridge, which contains 50000 cuyd of concrete.

 The bridge construction progressed more quickly than expected.
 Construction work was performed in shifts with as many as 400 workers during the day, and 200 at night.
-On April 8, 2008 Mn/DOT announced the halfway point of construction had been reached, and predicted that completion might be ahead of schedule by as much as three months.
+On April 8, 2008 MnDOT announced the halfway point of construction had been reached, and predicted that completion might be ahead of schedule by as much as three months.

 This prediction was borne out by events, as the Minnesota Department of Transportation opened the bridge to traffic at 5:00 in the morning on September 18, 2008.
-Minnesota State Patrol cars at both the north and south ends allowed rush hour traffic to build up behind them.
-Once the construction barricades were removed at 5:00 am first responders, state troopers, and Mn/DOT trucks slowly crossed the bridge with rush hour traffic in tow, officially opening the bridge.
-The team constructed the $234 million bridge three months ahead of schedule and on budget, with no lost time due to safety accidents.
+Minnesota State Patrol cars had been positioned at both the north and south ends, and allowed rush hour traffic to build up behind them.
+Once the construction barricades were removed at 5:00, first responders, state troopers, and MnDOT trucks slowly crossed the bridge, followed by the rush hour traffic, officially opening the bridge.
+The $234 million bridge was completed three months ahead of schedule and on budget, with no lost time due to safety accidents.
 Flatiron-Manson was expected to earn $27 million in bonuses for accelerated performance.

 Technology

 The bridge is equipped with anti-icing sprayers and was constructed with high-strength concrete.
 There are 323 sensors that regularly measure bridge conditions such as deck movement, stress, and temperature.
 The data will be compiled and analyzed by University of Minnesota personnel.
 The bridge is illuminated with LED lights.
 Although LED lighting is not generally approved for such highways, this bridge roadway illumination is a test project.
 The bridge also incorporates multichromatic decorative lighting, which is used to illuminate the structure at night.

-The bridge makes use of a special photocatalytic concrete called TX Active for the construction of two decorative sculptures that resemble the symbol for water used on maps.
+The bridge includes two decorative sculptures resembling the symbol for water used on maps, which are built using a special photocatalytic concrete called TX Active.
 This material reacts with ultraviolet light and pulls pollutant particles of carbon monoxide, sulfur dioxide, and nitrous oxide out of the air and converts them to less harmful substances.
 The sculptures contain a compound that makes them self-cleaning, so they should stay white for as long as they stand.

-The concrete comprising the drilled shafts, piers and footings contained large levels of replacement of Portland cement with slag, fly ash and other pozzolans.
+In the concrete comprising the drilled shafts, piers and footings, a significant proportion of the Portland cement was replaced with slag, fly ash and other pozzolans.
 These materials reduce the embodied energy of the structure and allow the concrete to resist the ingress of water and dissolved solids such as chloride ions.
 This allowed the structure to be designed to resist deterioration for much longer than structures made with conventional concrete.